Jas424/Dad-Jokes/README.md

 # Dad-Jokes

-Application that displays varipus amounts of dad jokes.
+Application that displays various amounts of dad jokes.